This page is sponsored by:

 later years

 After the collapse of his film career, Glenn Morris became an insurance agent, but he enlisted in the Navy with the start of World War II.
-During the war, Morris suffered severe psychological trama, and he spent a lot of time recovering in the San Francisco Navy Hospital.
-After years of poor health, Morris passed away in January 1974 at the age of 61.
+During the war, Morris suffered severe psychological trama, and he spent months recovering in the San Francisco Navy Hospital and was never the same afterward.
+In the 1950s and early 1960s, he worked in a variety of odd jobs until his health began to fail in the mid 1960s.
+After years of poor health, Morris passed away on January 31, 1974, at the age of 61.

 filmography